George Latimer’s History of Slow-Walking Desegregation

 “Not Going to Go Outside the Lines”

 These criticisms were not new.
 Latimer by that point had spent years taking fire from Gurian and other fair housing advocates for failing to fully abide by the 2009 consent decree in other ways.
-Among the court’s directives was one that ordered Westchester to make municipalities drop their practice of exclusionary zoning — zoning laws that restrict the building of certain types of housing, like multifamily homes, keeping lower-income residents priced out of neighborhoods.
-The consent decree made clear the county was legally obligated to “use all available means” to do this, including by conditioning funds to, or even “taking legal action” against, those municipalities.
+Among the court’s directives was one for Westchester to make municipalities drop their practice of exclusionary zoning — zoning laws that restrict the building of certain types of housing, like multifamily homes, keeping lower-income residents priced out of neighborhoods.
+The consent decree made clear the county should “use all available means” to do this, including by conditioning funds to, or even “taking legal action” against, those municipalities.

 Yet by the time the case was closed, only twenty-one of thirty-one of municipalities with exclusionary zoning on the books had actually adopted the recommended model zoning ordinance that required 10 percent of all units in any new development to be affordable — already a conservative figure by New York standards.
 (New York City zoning, for instance, has a legal requirement of 25 percent affordability.)